yagasoft/DynamicsCrm-CodeGenerator/README.md

 I will post a complete guide soon ...

-Install the Visual Studio extension.
+Install the Visual Studio extension ([here](https://marketplace.visualstudio.com/items?itemName=Yagasoft.CrmCodeGenerator)).

 #### Add a template to your project